jhu-ransomware/distributed-ransomware-defence/README.md

 2) Better way of keeping track of how big to make array.
 3) Don't requiring entering your own node number
 4) Deal with case where all connected nodes are failed.
+5) Maybe small bug with input/output stream?
+Need to look into this more